Don't Pass@k: A Bayesian Framework for Large Language Model Evaluation: Experiments

 \subsection{Convergence}

-In this section, we investigate the convergence of model rankings in more detail, building on the showcase figure presented in the introduction (\cref{fig:showcase}).
-We define convergence@$n$ as the smallest number of trials $N$ where the ranking of LLM models, derived from the observed outcomes up to $N$, matches the \emph{gold standard} ranking from \unibayes{80} on the actual $80$-trial matrix (without bootstrapping), and remains unchanged with additional trials.
-Lower convergence@$n$ values indicate faster convergence, implying that fewer trials are sufficient to achieve stable rankings.
-As detailed in the figure's caption, it displays the probability mass functions (PMFs) of convergence@$n$ for each method across the datasets.
-These PMFs are empirically estimated by generating $10^5$ row-wise bootstrap replicates through resampling the $N_{\max}$ trials, then for each replicate, cumulatively evaluating the ranking at every $N$ (from 1 to 80) and identifying the minimal $n$ where the ranking stabilizes to the \emph{gold standard}.
+In this section, we investigate the convergence of model rankings, building on the showcase figure (\Cref{fig:showcase}).
+We define convergence@$n$ as the smallest trial $n$ at which the ranking induced by the first $n$ trials matches the \emph{gold standard} ranking from all 80 trials (without bootstrapping) and remains unchanged thereafter.

+Lower convergence@$n$ values indicate that fewer trials are sufficient to achieve stable rankings.
+As detailed in the caption of \Cref{fig:showcase}, the figure displays the probability mass functions (PMFs) of convergence@$n$ for each method across the datasets.
+These PMFs are empirically estimated by generating $10^5$ column-wise bootstrap replicates through resampling the $N_{\max}$ trials, then for each replicate, cumulatively evaluating the ranking at every $N$ (from 1 to 80) and identifying the minimal $n$ where the ranking stabilizes to the \emph{gold standard}.
 This process captures the distribution of convergence points under repeated sampling, reflecting the inherent uncertainty in finite-sample rankings due to stochastic trial outcomes.

-This bootstrapping approach provides a distribution over possible convergence points ($n$), offering insights into the variability and reliability of each evaluation method: traditional \pass{k} (for $k=2, 4, 8$) versus our \unibayes{N}.
-A lower mean convergence@$n$ signifies more cost-effective convergence, while failure to converge within $80$ trials (as seen in \aimefive) indicates more trials are needed to confidently rank LLMs or we must include CI for a reliable ranking.
+This bootstrapping approach provides a distribution over possible convergence points ($n$), offering insights into the variability and reliability of each evaluation method: \pass{k} (for $k=2, 4, 8$) versus our \unibayes{N}.
+A lower mean convergence@$n$ signifies more cost-effective convergence, while failure to converge within $80$ trials (as seen in \aimefive) indicates more trials are needed to \emph{confidently} rank LLMs or we must include CI for a reliable ranking.